Azure Authentication in Prowler¶

 - Service Principal Application (Recommended)

-- Existing AZ CLI credentials
+- AZ CLI credentials

 - Interactive browser authentication

-- Managed Identity authentication
+- Managed Identity Authentication

 Required Permissions¶